 In response, this paper extends current theories by arguing that the nature of entrepreneurship can be viewed as intermediation.
 We accomplish this by focusing on three questions extended from key questions of entrepreneurship: (1) How do entrepreneurs add value in the value chain via intermediation?
-(2) Under what conditions would entrepreneurs be better able to exploit preexisting opportunities via intermediation?
+(2) Under what conditions would entrepreneurs be better able to exploit pre-existing opportunities via intermediation?
 (3) Under what conditions would entrepreneurs be better able to create new opportunities via intermediation?

 Why is the "intermediation" perspective useful to push entrepreneurship research further?
 Three reasons emerge.
 First, it is because entrepreneurs, by definition, are individuals and/or organizations that add value in the process of enacting and exploiting entrepreneurial opportunities (Brandenburger & Stuart, 1996; Foss et al., 2008).
-Capturing economic value by discovering and creating opportunities always brings people who are willing and able to bear uncertainties to connect their potential buyers and sellers (Klein, 1999; von Mises, 1949).
-Second, some entrepreneurs choose to play intermediation roles because they believe they are better able to discover and create opportunities when there are information asymmetries between buyers and sellers in the value chain (Spulber, 2009).
+Capturing economic value by discovering and creating opportunities always bring uncertainties to people who are willing and able to bear uncertainties to connect their potential buyers and sellers (Klein, 1999; von Mises, 1949).
+Second, it is because some entrepreneurs choose to play intermediation roles because they believe they are better able to discover and create opportunities when there are information asymmetries between buyers and sellers in the value chain (Spulber, 2009).
 Third, compared to the traditional definition of entrepreneurship, the intermediation concept broadens the scope of entrepreneurs.
-We can reinterpret the role of intermediary entrepreneurs, such as venture capitalists, with this new perspective.
+We can reinterpret intermediary entrepreneurs, such as venture capitalists, with this new angle.

-To be sure, entrepreneurship, strategy, and finance researchers are familiar with specialized intermediaries such as venture capitalists and financial service firms.
-However, researchers tend to focus on the relationship between intermediaries and (start-up) entrepreneurs, thus implicitly treating intermediaries as a separate organizational form that is parallel with (start-up) entrepreneurs (Lim & Cu, 2012).
-As a result, while the strategies and performance of venture capitalists have been explored to a certain extent, the bulk of entrepreneurship research has concentrated on the other side of this relationship-namely, "entrepreneurs" who, by default, are not intermediaries.
+To be sure, entrepreneurship, strategy, and finance researchers are familiar with specialized intermediaries such as venture capital firms.
+However, researchers tend to focus on the relationship between intermediaries and (start-up) entrepreneurs, thus implicitly treating intermediaries such as venture capitalists as a separate organizational form that is parallel with (start-up) entrepreneurs (Lim & Cu, 2012).
+As a result, while the strategies and performance of venture capitalists have been explored to a certain extent, the bulk of entrepreneurship research has concentrated on the other side of this relationship-namely, "entrepreneurs" who are, by default, not intermediaries.
 This paper departs from the existing literature by arguing that it is beneficial to view intermediaries as entrepreneurs.
 In other words, venture capitalists themselves can be conceptualized-and should be studied-as entrepreneurs (Klein, 1999; Wasserman, 2002).

-The objective of this paper goes substantially beyond merely labeling venture capitalists as entrepreneurs.
+The objective of this paper, however, goes substantially beyond merely labeling venture capitalists as entrepreneurs.
 We argue that, under information asymmetries, many entrepreneurs who attempt to discover and create entrepreneurial opportunities achieve their goals by intermediating between buyers and sellers in the value chain.
-We suggest that a more parsimonious and testable theory is to view entrepreneurs as intermediaries who discover and create entrepreneurial opportunities stemming from information asymmetries and market failures.
+We suggest that a more parsimonious and testable theory that can define entrepreneurship in a broader way is to view entrepreneurs as intermediaries who discover and create entrepreneurial opportunities stemming from information asymmetries and market failures.
 In addition, we propose boundary conditions that entrepreneurs discover and create entrepreneurial opportunities through intermediation, drawing on two leading theories in the literature: transaction cost economics (TCE) and the resource-based view (RBV).
 TCE and RBV are relevant theoretical perspectives for our arguments because both assume entrepreneurs' act of uncertainty-bearing is a key driver in the entrepreneurial process.